miv51/Trading-Strategy-Development-Implementation/README.md

 Although the trading strategy itself doesn't seem to be effective, the model used to generate trading signals maintained its predictive capability over the past two months.

 ## Part 8 : Known Issues
-* Can receive an unexpected 301 error when canceling and replacing orders (extremely rare occurrence) that will cause the bot to shut down (gracefully). **SHOULD BE FIXED NOW**
+* Can receive an unexpected 301 error when canceling and replacing orders (extremely rare occurrence) that will cause the bot to shut down (gracefully).
+This issue occurs because the bot does not handle rejected orders as intended.
 * The bot does not send orders to close all positions as expected.